AMazkun/cpp_http_server/README.md

 openssl req -x509 -newkey rsa:4096 -nodes -keyout server.key -out server.crt -days 365
 ```
 Manually Generate a Certificate Signing Request (CSR) Using OpenSSL - SSL.com
--x509: This option tells OpenSSL to create a self-signed certificate (instead of a certificate signing request).
+- x509: This option tells OpenSSL to create a self-signed certificate (instead of a certificate signing request).
--newkey rsa:4096: This generates a new RSA key with a 4096-bit key size (you can adjust this).
+- newkey rsa:4096: This generates a new RSA key with a 4096-bit key size (you can adjust this).
 The key is stored in server.key.
--nodes: This option tells OpenSSL not to encrypt the private key (for simplicity in this example).
+- nodes: This option tells OpenSSL not to encrypt the private key (for simplicity in this example).
 In production, you should always encrypt your private key.
--keyout server.key: Specifies the filename for the private key.
+- keyout server.key: Specifies the filename for the private key.
--out server.crt: Specifies the filename for the certificate.
+- out server.crt: Specifies the filename for the certificate.
--days 365: Specifies the validity period of the certificate (365 days in this example).
+- days 365: Specifies the validity period of the certificate (365 days in this example).
 You'll be prompted to enter information about the certificate (e.g., country, organization, common name).
 The "Common Name" is important; it should match the hostname or IP address of your server.

 Important:  These server.key and server.crt files will be used by your HTTPS server.
 Make sure the server code is configured to load these files.
 The example code in this repository assumes the key and certificate files are named server.key and server.crt and are located in the same directory as the executable.
 You may need to adjust the paths in the code if your files are in a different location.